-(A) Require that a feasible amended plan be filed no later than 14 days from the date of entry of the order and that the debtor note said amended plan for hearing, with the requisite notice required by Fed.
+(A) Require that a feasible amended plan be filed no later than 14 days from the date of entry of the order and that the debtor note said amended plan for hearing, with the requisite notice as required by Fed.
 R. Bankr.
 P. 2002(b) on the next available chapter 13 motion calendar.

-(B) Include the following statementterm:
+(B) Include the following statement:

-NOTICE: "The failure to file a feasible; amended, chapter 13 plan and notice it for hearing in accordance with the terms of this Order may result inauthorizes the trustee or objecting party submittingto submit an order dismissing this chapter 13 proceedingcase without further notice,"
+NOTICE: The failure to file a feasible, amended, chapter 13 plan and notice it for hearing in accordance with the terms of this Order may result in the trustee or objecting party submitting an order dismissing this chapter 13 proceeding without further notice.

-and, ;
+and,

-(C) Provide thatRequire the court's party uploading the order denying confirmation and setting the above deadlines be servedto serve the order entered by the Court on the debtor's counsel, the debtor, the trustee, and any other party requesting notice.
+(C) Provide that the court's order denying confirmation and setting the above deadlines be served on the debtor's counsel, the debtor, the trustee, and any other party requesting notice.

 (e) Deviation from Means Test.
-If the debtor asserts that the debtor is unable to pay the projected disposable income figure that results from the means test, the debtor shall, in addition to filing Official Form B 122C 2, :

-(1) provide the chapter 13-trustee with evidence of the change in circumstances;

-(2) include in Section IV.E.2.b of the plan the minimum amount the debtor shall pay to allowed nonpriority unsecured claims; and

-(3) (3)-include the following statement in Section $\frac{XIIX}{XII}$ of the plan:

-"The debtor is unable to pay all or part of the debtor's \$ projected disposable income (the monthly disposable income shown on line 45 of Official Form B 122C-2 multiplied by the sixty month applicable commitment period) as documented pursuant to Local Bankruptcy Rule 3015-1(e), and instead proposes to pay to allowed nonpriority unsecured claims at least the amount listed in Section IV.E.^{2.b.}"
+If the debtor asserts that the debtor is unable to pay the projected disposable income figure that results from the means test, the debtor shall, in addition to filing Official Form B 122C-2, (1) provide the chapter 13 trustee with evidence of the change in circumstances; (2) include in Section IV.E.2.b of the plan the minimum amount the debtor shall pay to allowed nonpriority unsecured claims; and (3) include the following statement in Section XII of the plan: The debtor is unable to pay all or part of the debtor's projected disposable income (the monthly disposable income shown on line 45 of Official Form B 122C-2 multiplied by the sixty month applicable commitment period) as documented pursuant to Local Bankruptcy Rule 3015-1(e), and instead proposes to pay to allowed nonpriority unsecured claims at least the amount listed in Section IV.E.2.b.